 What is this action about?

-The implementation of most new EU legislation requires the support of IT systems, e.g. for the exchange of information between competent authorities across borders or for the direct delivery of online public services to businesses and citizens.
+Answering to the strong political drive for digitalization of Europe, the implementation of most new EU legislation requires the support of IT systems, e.g. for the exchange of information between competent authorities across borders or for the direct delivery of online public services to businesses and citizens.

 What are the objectives?